ethanjli/eagle-toolbox/README.md

 cosign verify --key cosign.pub ghcr.io/ethanjli/eagle-toolbox
 ```

 If you're forking this repo you should [read the docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on keeping secrets in github.
-You need to [generate a new keypair](https://docs.sigstore.dev/cosign/overview/) with cosign (using `cosign generate-key-pair`).
+You need to [generate a new keypair](https://docs.sigstore.dev/cosign/overview/) with cosign (using `cosign generate-key-pair` with no password for the private key).
 The public key should be in your public repo (your users need it to check the signatures), and you should paste the private key in Settings -> Secrets -> Actions as a repository secret named `SIGNING_SECRET`.